iCliniq Logo

 Introduction

-Psoriasis is a chronic genetically influenced immunologically based inflammatory disease of skin and joints.
-A majority of patients can be managed with topical coal tar, Dithranol and corticosteroids.
-However, psoriasis has a tendency to recur and may become worse.
-Moderate to severe psoriasis defined as more than 20% or more body surface area or patient unresponsive to topical therapy are termed as difficult psoriasis.
+Psoriasis is a chronic genetically influenced immunologically based inflammatory disease of the skin and joints.
+Most patients can be treated with drugs for psoriasis, such as topical coal tar, Dithranol, and corticosteroids.
+However, psoriasis tends to recur and may become worse.
+Moderate to severe psoriasis, defined as involving 20 % or more of the body surface area or when the patient is unresponsive to topical therapy, is termed difficult psoriasis.

 How to Assess Psoriasis Patients?